seed-labs/seed-emulator/examples/01-transit-as/README.md

 base.createInternetExchange(101)
 ```

-The current version of the internet simulator is only possible to peer autonomous systems from within the internet exchange.
+The current version of the internet emulator is only possible to peer autonomous systems from within the internet exchange.
 The `Base::createInternetExchange` function call creates a new internet exchange, and will create a new global network name `ix{id}` with network prefix of `10.{id}.0.0/24`, where `{id}` is the ID of the internet exchange.
 The exchange network can later be joined by router nodes using the `Node::joinNetworkByName` function call.

 You may optionally set the IX LAN prefix with the `prefix` parameter and the way it assigns IP addresses to nodes with the `aac` parameter when calling `createInternetExchange`.
 For details, check to remarks section.

 Here, two internet exchanges are created.
-This add two new networks, `ix100` and `ix101`, to the simulation.
+This add two new networks, `ix100` and `ix101`, to the emulation.

 ## Step 3: create a transit autonomous system